 Keto Custard is one of the best low carb desserts ever.
 It’s so easy to make and it tastes just like non-keto custard…my friends and family can’t tell the difference.
-It’s light and creamy with a sweet but not too sweet taste, and the nutmeg on the top is a delicious compliment to the creamy custard.
+It’s light and creamy with a sweet but not too sweet taste, and the nutmeg on the top is a delicious compliment to this creamy dessert.

 I feel passionate about this Keto custard recipe.
 When I was growing up my mother taught me how to cook a lot of things and baked custard was one of them.
 I used to make it all the time because it was easy to make and delicious to eat.